eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 ```

 - `server_addr.sin_family = AF_INET`: Configures the socket to utilize the IPv4 address format, indicating that the socket will operate within the context of IPv4 networking.
 - `server_addr.sin_addr.s_addr = htonl(INADDR_ANY)`: Assigns the IP address to which the server will bind.
-The constant `INADDR_ANY` represents any available IP address on the host machine and is defined in the `<netinet/in.h>` header file.
+The constant `INADDR_ANY` represents any available IP address on the host machine and is defined in the [`<netinet/in.h>`](https://pubs.opengroup.org/onlinepubs/009695399/basedefs/netinet/in.h.html) header.
 Using this constant for the server address allows the server to bind to all network interfaces present on the machine.
-For e.g. a laptop commonly has multiple network interfaces: Ethernet port and Wi-Fi adapter(s).
+This includes all IP addresses associated with those interfaces.
+Clients can connect to any one of these IP addresses by specifying the appropriate address when attempting to establish a connection.
 The `htonl()` function is then used to convert the IP address from host byte order to network byte order, ensuring consistency across different architectures.
 - `server_addr.sin_port = htons(PORT)`: Sets the port number that the server will listen on.
 The variable `PORT`, that we defined globally at the top of the file, holds the desired port number.
 The `htons()` function is employed to convert the port number from host byte order to network byte order for consistency in network communication across different platforms.

 Now that we've configured the server address, the next step is to bind the listening socket to the specified port.
-This is achieved through the `bind()` [function](https://man7.org/linux/man-pages/man2/bind.2.html), which is provided by the `<sys/socket.h>` header.
+This is achieved through the [`bind()`](https://en.wikipedia.org/wiki/Berkeley_sockets#:~:text=newly%20assigned%20descriptor.-,bind,-%5Bedit%5D), which is provided by the [`<sys/socket.h>`](https://pubs.opengroup.org/onlinepubs/7908799/xns/syssocket.h.html) header.
 By invoking `bind()`, we establish a connection between our listening socket and the specified port, effectively reserving it for our server's use.

-Following the binding process, we initiate the listening phase by calling the `listen()` [function](https://man7.org/linux/man-pages/man2/listen.2.html), also provided by `<sys/socket.h>`.
+Following the binding process, we initiate the listening phase by calling the [`listen()`](https://en.wikipedia.org/wiki/Berkeley_sockets#:~:text=an%20error%20occurs.-,listen,-%5Bedit%5D) function, also provided by [`<sys/socket.h>`](https://pubs.opengroup.org/onlinepubs/7908799/xns/syssocket.h.html).
 This function instructs the operating system to start listening for incoming connections on the socket that has been bound to the specified port.

 ```c
   // Binding listening sock to port